ShambhaviSingh16/GravitySpheres/README.md

 To run this project locally:-->

-## How to Use
+## 🚀 How to Use
+### 🚨 Prerequisites
+To run this project locally, you will need:
+- A web browser (Google Chrome, Firefox, etc.)
+- A text editor (VS Code)
+- Make sure to install the Live Server extension in VS Code.

+### 💻 Installation
 1. Clone this repository or download the project files.
 2. Open  the downloaded files in the VS Code.
-3. Install the **Live Server extension** in VS Code.
-4. Right-click your index.html file in VS Code.
+3. Right-click your index.html file in VS Code.
    Select "Open with Live Server" to see the 3D simulation in action.
-6. Use the buttons to toggle gravity and change sphere colors dynamically.
+4. Use the buttons to toggle gravity and change sphere colors dynamically.

 <!--## Preview